Voronenko/k3s-mini/Readme.md

 kubectl get node -o wide
 ```

 Side note - there is no specific magic with k3s flavor of the kubernetes.
-You can even start it on your own as docker-compose
+You can even start it on your own with docker-compose

 ```yaml
 server: